chuanqichen/XB100/lab5/robot_functions.md

 - Instead of just printing which sensor is activated, turn on the corresponding LED to indicate which obstacle sensor has been triggered.

-Many of you may have issues with this exercise, so please call a counselor!
+Many of you may have issues with this exercise, so please post questions or ask classmates and TA!

 ## Reference:
 * https://github.com/Texas-Robotics-Academy/markdown.git